NikitaShkaruba/data_structures_and_algorithms/docs/data_structures/stack.md

 # Stack

 Last in → First out.
-Push, peek, pop works very fast in `O(1)` time, which is good.
+Push, peek, pop work very fast in `O(1)` time, which is good.
 It's mainly when you need to work with the latest inserted value.

 You can implement it simply like an array: